ozydingo/abigstick/_posts/2022-11-11-mock-record.markdown

 A few notes from this code.

 - For funsies, we're creating a `MockRecord::Base` class that inherit from `ActiveRecord::Base` and is the base class of any created mock record class.
 This isn't specifically used as of yet, but it seemed like a good idea.
-- The `generate` method simply defines a subclass of this base class, evalutes the block you pass it as if it were written inside a class definition block.
-This makse the api very similar to authoring a real ActiveRecord class.
+- The `generate` method simply defines a subclass of this base class, evaluates the block you pass it as if it were written inside a class definition block.
+This makes the api very similar to authoring a real ActiveRecord class.
   - I could have been stricter and kept table naming out of this method, but I wanted to allow this class to be anonymous to avoid declaring global consts inside specs.
 This means ActiveRecord wouldn't have a convention to use for the table name for each class.
 Linking it explicitly to the table in the method params seemed a little more intuitive given that requirement that forcing users to use `self.table_name = ...` as you would with custom table naming.
 - I don't love the need to pass `self` in, but this was the only way I could add an `after(:all)` hook automatically without breaking down my module encapsulation.

-## Nockery in action
+## Mockery in action

 Using this new feature in my encryption module test: